-Mac had always alternated his releases with remixing work for groups including INXS, Placebo, the Mark of Cain, and Powderfinger.
-Now, he alternated his releases with work done in partnership with Daniel Johns.
-In 2004, they released a full album together, this time under the name the Dissociatives, with Julian Hamilton and Kim Moyes of the Presets rounding out the group.
+As time allowed, Mac alternated his releases with remix work for groups including INXS, Placebo, the Mark of Cain, and Powderfinger.
+He eventually alternated his releases with work done in partnership with Johns.
+In 2004, they released a full album under the name the Dissociatives, with Julian Hamilton and Kim Moyes of the Presets rounding out the group.
 They also recorded the theme tune for quiz show Spicks and Specks, a version of the Bee Gees' song of the same name.
-When it came time to record a follow-up to his successful solo album, Mac began recording in London in an attempt to create the kind of slick pop music that would live up to people's expectations, but eventually scrapped all of that work and returned to Australia to record Panic Room in his home studio.
-Released in 2005, several of its singles made it into the national dance chart.
+When it came time to record a follow-up to his successful solo album, Mac began work in London in an attempt to create the kind of slick pop music that would live up to people's expectations.
+He eventually scrapped all of that work and returned to Australia to record Panic Room in his home studio.
+Released in 2005, several of its singles made it onto the national dance chart.

 During the remainder of the 2000s and into the following decade, Mac composed and produced music for plays (Blak, Possessed) and films (Hey, Hey, It's Esther Blueburger; Kath & Kimderella).
 As Stereogamous, he and John Taranto became high-profile remixers for the likes of LCD Soundsystem, Kylie Minogue, Sia, George Michael, and Sam Sparro.
 In 2015, Mac released his third proper album, Holiday from Me, which featured contributions from several guest vocalists. ~ Jody Macgregor, Rovi